denacoduri/gameco/README.md

 The data for this analyis was taken from [VGChartz](https://www.vgchartz.com), an industry research firm.

 This is a descriptive analysis using Excel.
-The final deliverable is a PowerPint presentation.
+The final deliverable is a PowerPoint presentation.